ABOUT TIMOTHY CHAMBERS

 WHAT SETS TIM APART FROM THE REST

 There are a host of good paintings, and a few great painters out there.
 But how many of them see as Tim does yet being legally deaf and blind?
 Tim has less than 10% of normal vision (read the full story here), yet he sees beyond the obstacles to beauty that touches the soul.
 “Tim Chambers is a fellow artist who creates beautiful paintings not in spite of- but because of- his weakness,” says Joni Eareckson Tada.

 Tim was privileged to learn from his father William Chambers, also a professional portrait painter.
-From his dad, Tim learned the joy of giving all excellence to your work.
-He saw his father’s commitment to working deliberately, not carelessly, that there is a purpose to every brushstroke.
+From his dad, Tim learned the importance of passion and excellence to your work.
+“Deliberate thought gives purpose to every brushstroke,” Dad would say.
+“And, I’ve found, to life overall,” adds Tim.

 Tim also studied with notable American portraitists Cedric Egeli, Joanette Hoffman Egeli, and Richard Lack, and was greatly influenced by American Impressionist Henry Hensche.
 He also studied with Sebastian Capella and Irving Shapiro.
 Each teacher has left an indelible impression on Tim’s approach to painting.